 Immediately after this offering we will have 37,500,000 (or 43,125,000 if the underwriters' over-allotment option is exercised in full) shares of common stock outstanding.
 Of these shares, the shares of Class A common stock sold in this offering (30,000,000 Class A common stock if the underwriters' over allotment option is not exercised and 34,500,000 shares if the underwriters' over-allotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, except for any Class A common stock purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
-All of the outstanding founder shares (7,500,000 founder shares if the underwriters' over-allotment option is not exercised and 8,625,000 founder shares if the underwriters' over-allotment option is exercised in full) and all of the outstanding private placement warrants (8,000,000 warrants if the underwriters' over-allotment option is not exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
+All of the outstanding founder shares (7,500,000 founder shares if the underwriters' over-allotment option is not exercised and 8,625,000 founder shares if the underwriters' over-allotment option is exercised in full) and all of the outstanding private placement warrants (8,000,000 warrants if the underwriters' over-allotment option is exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
+Upon the closing of the sale of the forward purchase securities, all of the up to 5,000,000 forward purchase shares, 2,500,000 forward purchase warrants and shares of Class A common stock underlying the forward purchase warrants will be restricted securities under Rule 144.